Integrable scalar cosmologies with matter and curvature: Adding matter and curvature to the integrable models of Fr e, Sa gnot ti and Sorin

 In the case of no matter and zero curvature ($\Oms\!=0$, $k=0$), the above positions give rise to a quadratic Lagrangian and, consequently, to linear evolution equations for $x$ and $y$.
 Let us implement the same positions in our framework with matter and curvature, searching for additional cases with a quadratic Lagrangian.
-Eqs.\,\eqref{vclass1}, \eqref{gau1} and \eqref{cor1} give the following expressions for the Lagrangian \eqref{eL} and the energy function \eqref{efun}:
+Eqs.\,\eqref{vclass1}, \eqref{gau1} and \eqref{cor1} yield the following expressions for the Lagrangian \eqref{eL} and the energy function \eqref{efun}:

 The Lagrangian \eqref{eL1} is still quadratic, up to additive constants, in the following cases with matter or curvature (i.e., with $(\Oms,k)$ not constrained to be $(0,0)$): 0.1cm \textbf{i) $\boma{k=0}$, $\boma{w=0}$ (dust)}; \parn \textbf{ii) $\boma{k=0}$, $\boma{w=-1}$ (cosmological constant)}; \parn \textbf{iii) $\boma{\ds = 2}$, $\boma{w=0}$ (dust)}; \parn \textbf{iv) $\boma{\ds = 2}$, $\boma{w=-1}$ (cosmological constant)}; \parn \textbf{v) $\boma{\Oms=0}$, $\boma{\ds = 2}$}.
-0.1cm In each one of the above cases, the Lagrange equations in the coordinates $x,y$ form a linear system, and can be decoupled via further coordinate changes of linear type.
-Correspondingly, let us stress that the admissible solutions must fulfill the energy constraint $E=0$, as well as the conditions $x(t),y(t)>0$ (cf. Eq.\,\eqref{cor1}). \parn As an example, let us consider case (i), providing (at least if $\ds=3$) a rather realistic model of the physical universe for most of its history; this is just the case considered (for $\ds =3$) in \cite{Piedipalumbo}.
+0.1cm In each one of these cases, the Lagrange equations in the coordinates $x,y$ form a linear system, and can be decoupled via further linear coordinate changes.
+Let us stress that the admissible solutions must fulfill the energy constraint $\Ec=0$, as well as the conditions $x(t),y(t)>0$ (cf. Eq.\,\eqref{cor1}). \parn As an example, let us consider case (i), providing (at least if $\ds=3$) a rather realistic model of the universe for most of its history; this is just the case considered (for $\ds =3$) in \cite{Piedipalumbo}.
 The Lagrangian \eqref{eL1} and the energy \eqref{efun1} reduce, respectively, to

 The Lagrange equations decouple under a further, linear change of coordinates $(x,y) \mapsto (u,v)$.
 For example, if $V_1 V_2 >0$ we can put \beq x = {1 \over 2} \left({V_2 \over V_1}\right)^{\!\!1/4} (u - v)~, \qquad y = {1 \over 2} \left({V_1 \over V_2}\right)^{\!\!1/4} (u + v)~, \feq which transforms the Lagrangian \eqref{eL10} and the energy \eqref{efun10} into